Canonical Huffman code: Encoding the codebook

 With knowledge of the canonical Huffman algorithm, it is then possible to recreate the entire table (symbol and code values) from just the bit-lengths.
 Unused symbols are normally transmitted as having zero bit length.

-Another efficient way representing the codebook is to list all symbols in increasing order by their bit-lengths, and record the number of symbols for each bit-length.
+Another efficient way of representing the codebook is to list all symbols in increasing order by their bit-lengths, and record the number of symbols for each bit-length.
 For the example mentioned above, the encoding becomes: